cyber-enr/Bikeshare-Project/README.md

 ### Details:
 Three cities are given along with their specific information.
 Out of these, the program takes the initial input from the user for the city, month and day.
+User is asked consecutively to input each option.
+All options are NOT case sensitive.

+1. For city, three options are given: Chicago, New York City & Washington.

+2. For month, choices are given varying from January to Sunday including 'all' which gives us the data for all choices.

+3. For day, choices are given varying from Monday to Sunday including 'all' which gives us the data for all choices.

-Upon receiving the user input, a series of blocks of code are executed to extract the information shown below:
+Upon receiving the user input, the program executes a series of blocks to extract the information shown below:

 **Most common**: